bjerrep/ludit/config/README.md

     write_spotifyd_fifo.sh

-The ./systemd/ludit_spotifyd.service expects this script to be located here.
+The ./systemd/ludit_spotifyd.service expects this script to be located here as it is.